brandur/sorg/content/nanoglyphs-drafts/033-heroku.md

 Most obviously, with an acquisition of that size, some people got rich, and even for those who didn't make anything off the sale (yours truly included), it still gave us a couple of great years working in an environment that was startup-like in terms of feel and innovation, but with the benefits of big tech salaries and largesse.

 There's also the matter of Heroku being surprising sticky.
 Given a product that's gone largely unchanged for years now, along with a host of new entrants in the market, I would've assumed that Heroku would've been resigned to obscurity by broader cloud competition years ago, but to this day, it's still plausible as a platform.
 At my company, we made the decision to host on it as little as a year ago -- we know the product well, there's minimal lock-in in case we need to evacuate, and it keeps us generally hands-free on operations/infrastructure not core to the services that we're selling.
-Although every major cloud provider's introduced new services aimed at satisfying that PaaS tier (and in cases like AWS, more than one), so far few have been able to match Heroku's streamlined workflows and simplicity.
+Every major cloud provider's introduced new services aimed at satisfying that PaaS tier (and in cases like AWS, more than one), but few so far have been able to match Heroku's streamlined workflows and simplicity.

 Beyond that, a lot of great things fell out of Heroku: